Skip to content

 Auto-finalise bookingsWhether this syndicate uses the eager look-back model.
 Default: off.

-The check fires only on assets whose billing basis reads the engine meter.
-Assets billed on clock time alone have no meter to compare.
+The check fires only on assets that capture the engine meter.
+Assets that don’t capture it have no meter to compare.

 Members do not always log in flight order.
-If pilot B logs straight away and pilot A (whose flight came before B’s on the same asset) logs after, B’s auto-finalisation finds no predecessor log and skips silently with the waiting for the previous flight outcome above.
+If pilot B logs straight away and pilot A (whose flight came before B’s on the same asset) logs after, B’s start reading reflects A’s flight but the meter has moved since the last logged reading, so B’s auto-finalisation waits with the waiting for the previous flight outcome above.
 Once pilot A logs, A’s own auto-finalisation may run; B’s booking stays queued until the retry path reconciles it.
+(A booking just before B that was a genuine no-show, on the other hand, never moved the meter, so B lines up with the last real reading and finalises straight away.)

 Manual finalisation from the booking detail screen bypasses the look-back check.
 The admin has already decided to proceed.
 See finalise a booking.